Providing support for people with mobility issues

 Find out about the disability allowance.
 Work and Income define disability as an impairment – physical, intellectual or sensory – that lasts for more than 6 months and limits your ability to carry out day-to-day activities.

-The Disability Allowance is a weekly payment for people who have regular, ongoing costs because of a disability, such as visits to the doctor or hospital, medicines, extra clothing or travel.
-People do not have to be on a benefit to qualify for a disability allowance.
+The disability allowance is a weekly payment for people who have regular, ongoing costs because of a disability, such as visits to the doctor or hospital, medicines, extra clothing or travel.
+People don't have to be on a benefit to qualify for a disability allowance.
 The amount paid depends on the extra costs and income.
 Find out more here.

-For more information about Work and Income supports go to Work and Income website
+For more information about Work and Income support go to the Work and Income website.

-Many people do not know about the range of tools and adaptations that are available.
+Many people don't know about the range of tools and adaptations that are available.
 Some of these things can make a difference to people’s ability to do things like gardening, cooking and getting on with everyday life.

-The following list not a comprehensive list of all mobility outlets in New Zealand.
+The following is not a comprehensive list of all mobility outlets in New Zealand.
 It is intended as example only.